webrogue-runtime/webrogue-runtime.github.io/benefits/cross_platform.md

 SDL is used for rendering.

-Note that [baked](./bakeable.html) Webrogue games support older browser versions, even without WebAssembly and SharedArrayBuffer features.
+Note that [baked](./bakeable.html) Webrogue apps support older browser versions, even without WebAssembly and SharedArrayBuffer features.

 ## DOS
-Only [baked](./bakeable.html) games are supported.
+Only [baked](./bakeable.html) apps are supported.
 Wasm2c baking method is not supported due to libuv limitations.
 More of this, I guess Webrogue still crushes no startup, but it used to work.
 I do not know a reason to use DOS in 21st century, so DOS support is not a goal.

 PDCurses is used for rendering.